Applying Grover-mixer quantum alternating operator ansatz algorithm to higher-order unconstrained binary optimization problems: Introduction

 \section{Introduction}

-Quantum computing has emerged as a transformative paradigm for addressing computational challenges that are intractable for classical systems.
-In the noisy intermediate-scale quantum (NISQ) era, variational quantum algorithms (VQAs) have become a cornerstone for practical applications ~\cite{bharti2022noisy, cerezo2021variational}, demonstrating promise in areas such as quantum machine learning ~\cite{biamonte2017quantum}, quantum chemistry ~\cite{mcardle2020quantum}, quantum simulation ~\cite{yuan2019theory}, and linear algebra ~\cite{xu2021variational}.
-By harnessing the principles of quantum mechanics, such as superposition and entanglement, quantum processors promise to deliver substantial speedups in these and other domains, including cryptography, material science, and optimization ~\cite{fedorov2022quantum}.
+Quantum computing has emerged as a powerful paradigm for addressing computational challenges that are intractable for classical systems.
+In the noisy intermediate-scale quantum (NISQ) era, variational quantum algorithms (VQAs) have become a cornerstone for practical applications~\cite{bharti2022noisy, cerezo2021variational}, demonstrating promise in areas such as quantum machine learning ~\cite{biamonte2017quantum}, quantum chemistry ~\cite{mcardle2020quantum}, quantum simulation ~\cite{yuan2019theory}, and linear algebra ~\cite{xu2021variational}.
+By harnessing the principles of quantum mechanics, such as superposition and entanglement, quantum processors offer the potential for substantial speedups in these and other domains, including cryptography, material science, and optimization ~\cite{fedorov2022quantum}.

-Among the most promising approaches for near-term quantum devices is the Quantum Approximate Optimization Algorithm (QAOA) \cite{farhi2014quantum}, which has been theoretically shown to hold potential for quantum advantage ~\cite{farhi2016quantum} and has been successfully implemented on various quantum hardware platforms ~\cite{pagano2020quantum, harrigan2021quantum, zhou2020quantum}.
-In the literature, the acronym ``QAOA'' appears in two closely related forms: \emph{Quantum Approximate Optimization Algorithm}, emphasizing its goal-oriented nature, and \emph{Quantum Alternating Operator Ansatz}, highlighting the alternating structure of cost and mixer unitaries.
+Among the most promising approaches for near-term quantum devices is the quantum approximate optimization algorithm (QAOA) \cite{farhi2014quantum}, which has been theoretically shown to hold potential for quantum advantage ~\cite{farhi2016quantum} and has been successfully implemented on various quantum hardware platforms ~\cite{pagano2020quantum, harrigan2021quantum, zhou2020quantum}.
+In the literature, the acronym ``QAOA'' appears in two closely related forms: \emph{quantum approximate optimization algorithm}, emphasizing its goal-oriented nature, and \emph{quantum alternating operator ansatz}, highlighting the alternating structure of cost and mixer unitaries.
 The latter viewpoint has become increasingly relevant as generalized, problem-aware mixers have been developed to extend QAOA beyond the standard transverse-field construction.

+A prominent example of such generalization is the Grover-mixer QAOA (GM-QAOA), which replaces the transverse-field mixer with a Grover-style diffusion operator~\cite{grover1996fast,bartschi2020grover, bridi2024analytical, xie2025performance, golden2021threshold, benchasattabuse2023lower, pelofske2025biased, ng2024analytical} (see also Fig.~\ref{fig:scheme}).
+The conceptual foundation for using Grover-based amplitude amplification in quantum simulation and optimization was previously demonstrated in the context of finding low-energy states of disordered Ising models~\cite{zhukov2025grover}, highlighting its potential beyond unstructured search.
+Unlike the standard mixer, which acts locally and updates qubits independently, the Grover mixer performs a global transformation that collectively rotates amplitudes across the entire computational basis.
+This global mixing dynamically couples all basis states, enabling more effective exploration of complex energy landscapes and potentially accelerating convergence.